ZiraeL-on/ZiraeL-on/README.md

 - 👋 Hi, I’m @ZiraeL-on
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Desktop development and AI
-- 🌱 I’m currently learning Python, SQL
+- 🌱 I’m currently learning Python, SQL,c++
 - 💞️ I’m looking to collaborate on Yandex
 - 📫 How to reach me olegskil228@gmail.com